 By reducing the volume of data transferred, we are significantly reducing the cost of running MapTrip.
-The improvements around the administration of MapTrip also simplify updates and in total lead to MapTrip being even easier and therefore cheaper to operate in a professional environment.
+Also, the improvements around the administration of MapTrip simplify updates and lead in total to the fact that MapTrip is even easier and thus cheaper to operate in the professional environment.

 Update MapTrip to the latest Android technologies